 Deadlines and Timeline:

-- January 19 at midnight: Campus Application Deadline: Your complete application and supporting materials should be complete in Boren's online application portal by this date in order to be eligible for campus interviews/ratings).
+- Sunday, January 9 at 11:59 p.m.: Campus Application Deadline: Your complete application and supporting materials should be complete in Boren's online application portal by this date in order to be eligible for campus interviews/ratings).
 Note: the Director of National Scholarships will be able to see all complete applications in Boren's online system, there is no need to select "submit" at this point.
 (This will allow you to continue editing your application after the campus interviews.)

 Nominations: Boren does not require nominations.
 However, Boren does allow campus representatives to rate students on a scale of 1-5.
 While the rating is not required, it does give the Boren reviewers additional insight into student applications and unique qualifications.
 If you want to be eligible for the campus rating, you must meet the campus deadline.